30 High Protein Lunch Ideas for Work You Can Meal Prep in Under an Hour

 17) Protein Bento Box

-Build each compartment as follows: 4 ounces of sliced turkey or roast beef (alternatively, you can have 2 hard-boiled eggs or 4 ounces of cheese), 1/3 cup of seedy crackers or some crusty bread, 1 cup of cucumber, carrot, or bell pepper sticks with 2 tablespoons of hummus, a cup of grapes, or apple slices, or orange slices, and a small handful of nuts (or olives).
-The compartments are useful because if you mix wet and dry foods, your crackers will be soggy, and your carrots will become mushy and spoiled.
-To avoid these potential problems, a bento box with 4 to 5 compartments is recommended.
-As an added treat, you may include 2 small squares of dark chocolate to enjoy a sweet treat that feels much less like a \”healthy\” lunch.
+For each compartment, pack 4 ounces of sliced turkey or roast beef (alternatively, 2 hard-boiled eggs, or a pre-packaged 4 oz piece of cheese), 1/3 cup of seedy crackers or one piece of crusty bread, 1 cup of sliced cucumbers or carrot and bell pepper sticks accompanied by 2 tablespoons of hummus, 1 cup of grapes, sliced apples, or orange pieces, and a small handful of nuts or olives.
+The compartments are important because mixing wet and dry ingredients results in soggy crackers and sad carrots.
+A bento box with 4 or 5 sections works well.

 Swap: Add cubed leftover roast chicken or grilled steak for variety.
-For added creaminess and a higher protein content, substitute with cottage cheese (1/2 cup).

 Nathaniel LeeNathaniel’s Pantry Notes: The Sunday Protein Hour (One Cook, Four Lunches)